jomjol/AI-on-the-edge-device-docs/docs/Neural-Network-Types.md

 ### Analog Pointer ("ana-cont_XXX.tflite" & "ana-class100_XXX.tflite")

 This is to transfer the direction of a pointer into a continuous number between 0 and 1, whereas 0 (=1) is the upwards position (12 o'clock), 0.25 corresponds to the 3 o'clock positions and so on.
-This network is a envolop for all different types of pointers.
+This network is a envelop for all different types of pointers.
 Currently there are no dedicated network trainings for specific types of pointers.

 There are two types of network structure, currently both are supported.
 The "class100" is a pure classification network, that might need a bit more accuracy in the labeling. "cont" is a no classic approach with a continuous output off only 2 neurons (details see below).